Vitamin D Information

 Vitamin D is a fat soluble vitamin important to healthy bones and other bodily processes.
 Produced naturally in the human body upon exposure to sunlight, it also helps the body more effectively absorb minerals like calcium, iron, magnesium, phosphate, zinc.

 There are several forms of vitamin D. As supplements, D2 and D3 are the most common.
-D2 (ergocalciferol) is synthetic.
-D3 (cholecalciferol) a the natural form of vitamin D that the human body synthesizes from sunlight, and might be the better choice.
+D2 (ergocalciferol) is synthesized from plants.
+D3 (cholecalciferol) a the natural form of vitamin D that the human body synthesizes from sunlight.
+Studies suggest that both are equally effective when taken as vitamin supplements.

 Recommended minimum vitamin D intake by age: